-Couples seek therapy for a wide range of reasons that are unique to the culture of each relationship.
-Every therapy session works within a framework that considers the couple's needs in the moment, goals for therapy, and vision for the relationship.
-Reasons for seeking therapy are wide-ranging.
-Sometimes high levels of discord and conflict are plaguing the relationship and couples feel stuck in cycles that they can't seem to get out of: this often happens when criticism, blame, contempt and various forms of avoidance have become pervasive in the relationship.
+Couples seek therapy for a wide range of reasons that are unique to the culture of each relationship yet have some common overlap between most couples who join in commitment.
+Every therapy session works within a framework that considers the couple's needs, goals for therapy, and vision for the relationship.
+Reasons for seeking therapy often fall under the banner of communication difficulties but can range from high levels of discord and conflict, to feeling stuck in cycles, to not communicating.
 Some couples are trying to recover from serious attachment wounds or betrayals, such as deceit or affairs.
 Some couples feel stuck and need support in making life decisions on which they do not agree.
 Sometimes a couple wants to improve their intimacy and sexual connection.
-Some couples are undergoing relational transitions that they need support navigating, and at times one or both are considering ending then relationship.
-Many couples cite communication problems as needing attention.
-For some couples, therapy is a place to support a relationship that is undergoing strain for reasons both internal and external to the relationship, and they want to find ways to strengthen their couple bond.
-For many couples, therapy often feels like a supportive checkin point where they can make active plans to support themselves, one another, and the relationship.
+Some couples are undergoing relational transitions that they need support navigating, and at times one or both are considering ending the relationship.
+Therapy can be a place to support a relationship that is undergoing strain for reasons both internal and external to the relationship.
+For many couples, therapy is a supportive checkin point where they can make active plans to support themselves, one another, and the relationship.
 These are just some of the reasons couples seek therapy.

 Whatever stage the couple is in, a skilled therapist is always tracking a couples’ needs and is responsive to those needs in the moment.
-For therapy to be effective, it contains many elements, including a data-based and science-driven road map, a strong therapeutic relationship between clients and the therapist, therapist attunement, responsiveness, and engagement; therapeutic creativity and fluidity, and numerous other common factors shown to be important irregardless of the particular type of therapeutic approach a therapist uses.
+For therapy to be effective, it contains many elements, including not only client commitment to change, experiential work within a proven therapeutic road map, a strong therapeutic relationship between clients and the therapist, therapist attunement, responsiveness, and engagement; therapeutic creativity, and numerous other common factors shown to be important.

 At Valhalla Therapy you can choose to work online on a secure platform or in-person in the Nelson BC counselling office.
 Choosing what works for you depends upon a variety of factors: your location, schedule, comfort, technological availability, and personal preferences.
 To discuss what works best for you, contact Valhalla Therapy for a free consult.